Vietnamese Contemporary Artists

 In 2015, Hom Nguyen presented a series on boxing at the A2Z Art Gallery in Paris, "The Fight of the Century", in which he unveiled some twenty portraits of famous boxers: from Sugar Ray Robinson to Mohamed Ali, via George Foreman and Marcel Cerdan or Jean-Marc Mormeck.
 In 2016, the exhibition "Sans repères", at Palais de Tokyo, allowed us to discover the monumental faces of Hom Nuyen, inspired by the exile of the boat people.
 Recently, as part of an exhibition in Corsica in 2021, in Calvi, the artist painted a portrait of Napoleon.

 Hom Nguyen also has two major themes in his work: exodus and transmission.
 Thus he has produced a series of pencil drawings of children without mouths and ears, the result for him of a projection of memory: he was born of an immigrant mother who arrived in France among the boat people.
 If he does not include the mouth in the composition of the face, in these portraits of Asian children, it is because a mask rather than a portrait emerges from the canvas.
-On July 2022, Hom Nguyen presented "Un Monde Meilleur: A Better World” at SAC gallery in Bangkok.
+Starting July 2022 until January 2023, Hom Nguyen is having a show "Un Monde Meilleur: A Better World” at SAC gallery in Bangkok.
 With this series of portraits specially created for the exhibition, the artist explores the turbulence of the inner world in response to the particular movements that surround and traverse us.
 "It's about giving space, vibrating the positive energy that lives in each of us, looking for a better world, hidden inside us".

 He participated in a collective exhibition in 2021 at the Galerie La Villart, Calvi (Corsica), presented by the A2Z Art Gallery.
 Hom Nguyen presented his collection "Woman", at the S&S Gallery in Hồ Chí Minh City (November-December 2021)